Climbing Aroid

 Medicinal uses:

-The root and leaves of plants are used for epilepsy, asthma, to reduce swelling, snake bites, Rheumatic fever, chronic malarial fever, and smallpox.
+The roots and leaves of plants are used for epilepsy and asthma, and to reduce swelling, snake bites, Rheumatic fever, chronic malarial fever, and smallpox.

 Chemical contents: